HardikPrabhu/Quick-tutorials-for-pytorch/README.md

 # Quick-tutorials-for-PyTorch
-This is just a refresher on Pytorch before taking any deep learning project.
+This is just a refresher on PyTorch before taking any deep learning project.
 These notebooks will be constantly updated and may overlap to some degree.

 ## Notebooks